airswap/airswap-web/CONTRIBUTING.md

 $ yarn lint
 ```

+## Styled components

+We use styled-components for styling.
+When styling a component put your scss in a separate *.styles.tsx file in the component folder.
+When styling children give them a className, don't turn them into a styled component.

 ## Pull Requests (PRs)

 It’s a good idea to make PRs early on.
 A PR represents the start of a discussion, and doesn’t necessarily need to be the final, completed submission.
 Create a [draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) if you're looking for feedback but not ready for a final review.
 If the PR is in response to a GitHub issue, make sure to notate the issue as well.